Hunger has a local address.

-There are many parts in the South Carolina Lowcountry considered “Food Deserts”, geographic areas where access to affordable, healthy food is limited or nonexistent because grocery stores are too far away.
-If you don’t have a car or access to public transportation, there is no way to obtain food.
+There are many regions in the Lowcountry that are considered food deserts, where access to affordable, healthy food is limited or nonexistent because grocery stores are too far away.
+Without a car or access to public transportation, it is difficult to sustain a healthy diet.

-Over 50% of the children in the area are on free and reduced lunches; in some towns, the number is as high as 100%.
-Insufficient nutrition puts children at risk for illness, weakens their immune system and causes improper growth and development of their bodies and brain.
-Adequate nutrition is a factor in students being prepared to succeed in school and outside activities.
+Over 50% of local children are on free or reduced-price lunches; in some towns, it’s 100%.
+Insufficient nutrition puts children at risk for illness, weakens their immune system and limits the growth and development of their bodies and brain.
+Adequate nutrition is an important success factor for school and outside activities.

-That is where Second Helpings can make a difference.
-Our volunteers provide food to people that would otherwise not have it.
-We have seen the demand for our food increase over the years and have expanded our area of service to help more people.
+This is where Second Helpings makes a difference.
+Our volunteers provide food to the hungry while eliminating food waste.
+We have seen the local need increase over the years, and we have expanded our area of service to help more people.

-We neither solicit nor accept payment for our food; it is free.
-We are not funded by the government; we rely on the generosity of donors in the community to fund our program.
+Second Helpings neither solicits nor accepts payment for our food; it is free.
+We are not funded by the government.
+We rely on the generosity of donors to fund our programs.

 We are pleased to present our 2019 Impact Report.
 We are proud of the difference that we, in partnership with our network of 50 Food Donors and 55 Agency Partners, and supported by your donations, are making in our local community.
 We are grateful for our 341 volunteers, who work tirelessly to bring this all together.
 We pledge to continue to expand and adapt our programs to meet the increasing need in the South Carolina Lowcountry.